 The thing about messy kitchen cabinets is that they lead to messes elsewhere in your kitchen, too.
-Sure, you can shut the cabinet doors to hide the clutter, but if there’s nowhere to put things away, the clutter expands.
+Sure, you can shut the cabinet doors to hide the clutter, but if there’s nowhere to put things away, the chaos expands.
 Then, cleaning your kitchen becomes a hassle, too.
-It’s a ripple effect, but it’s not one you’ve got to put up with.

 What to Throw Away

 Expired canned goods.
-The date on a container doesn’t really tell you when food is no longer safe to eat.
-Brush up on what food expiration dates mean before you toss out stuff.
+The date on a container doesn’t tell you when food is no longer safe to eat since food expiration dates are mostly meaningless.
 But definitely get rid of any bulging or leaking cans.

 Old herbs and spices.
 If you can’t smell an herb or spice without burying your nose in the container, then you won’t be able to taste it in your food, either.
 Don’t stop at tossing out stale seasonings, though.
 Get rid of oils that smell “off,” too– they’re rancid and will ruin your meals.

 Worn out stuff.
-From cracked wooden spoons to chipped glasses and ratty teatowels, you probably avoid using things that are no longer in good shape.
+You probably avoid using things that are no longer in good shape, from cracked wooden spoons to chipped glasses and ratty teatowels.
 Don’t let them take up room in your kitchen cupboards.

 What to Give Away

 Things that don’t fit your stage of life.
-For example, a 2-serving casserole dish might have been perfect when you first set up house, but it’s too small to feed a family.
-Or, say you quit drinking years ago.
-Maybe it’s time to give away those martini glasses and shakers, eh?
+For example, a 2-serving casserole dish might have been perfect when you first set up the house, but it’s too small to feed a family.

 Specialty gadgets and uni-taskers.
-Maybe you used to throw fondue parties but can’t stand the thought of communal dips anymore.
-Or you were really into making sourdough bread, like everyone else, but no longer have time for it now that life is starting to get back to normal.
+Were you really into making sourdough bread for a while but no longer have time for it?
 It’s okay to let go of that gear.

 Anything that didn’t live up to its hype.
-From garlic peelers that didn’t speed up the work to an indoor grill that you avoid using because it sets off your smoke alarm — if you hate using it, don’t keep it.
+From garlic peelers that didn’t speed up the work to an indoor grill that sets off your smoke alarm — if you hate using it, don’t keep it.

 Gifts that make you feel guilty.
 Just because you didn’t pay for something doesn’t mean you have to keep it.
 If you don’t love seeing or using it, don’t give it space in your kitchen.
 Yes, that goes for the cute apron you got as a hostess gift from your best friend.
 She’ll understand.
 Really.

 Duplicates.
-Souvenir glasses and coffee mugs multiply behind closed doors.
-Okay, maybe not really, but it feels that way.
-Pick a few favorites and part with the rest.
-A good rule of thumb is to have one for everyone in your home who might use it and two extra in case you have guests.
+You only need so many glasses or mugs, and a good rule of thumb is to have one for everyone in your home who might use it and two extra in case you have guests.

 Canned or boxed foods your family will not eat.
-Did you buy a can of lima beans that’s just gathering dust?
-Maybe you stocked up on oatmeal but realize you’ll never eat all four containers before they go bad.
+Did you buy a can of lima beans that’s gathering dust?
+Maybe you stocked up on yeast but realize you’ll never use it all four containers before it goes bad.
 It’s okay to let go of things, but please don’t throw good food away.
-Take it to a local food bank or neighbor.
+Please take it to a local food bank or neighbor.

 Once you’ve purged the clutter, you’re in a much better position to see how much space you need for the things you plan to keep.